Why does System Data take so much disk space on Mac?

 Scroll through your subfolders, press Command-I to see information on each folder, and send to the Trash/Bin what you no longer need.

-You can also repeat this process for ~Library/Logs to remove old system logs.
+You can also repeat this process for /Library/Caches to remove even more cache files and reclaim more space.

 You can reclaim storage by manually deleting these.
 Here's how: